Offshoring vs Outsourcing Benefits

-In these instances, offshoring provides a good alternative.
+In these instances, offshoring manufacturing provides a good alternative.
 Companies can still control their own production in a way that allows them to keep their competitive advantage.
 They simply shift their production to a different country.
 This works best when the costs of production in that second country are significantly lower than the costs of production in a company’s home country.
-Likewise, offshoring makes the most sense when a company can find a country that is very close to their home country.
-This is why so many companies are moving their production centers to Mexico.
+Likewise, nearshoring makes the most sense when a company can find a country that is very close to their home country.
+A large skilled labor pool, tax incentives and a growing talent pool are a few reasons why so many companies are moving their business processes and production centers to Mexico.
 They benefit from the proximity that comes with being in Mexico while also taking advantage of the lower costs associated with producing goods there.

 One of the keys to offshoring is finding a place where the labor costs are lower than in the home country.
 Labor costs play a significant role in boosting the overall production costs of those companies that are involved in heavy manufacturing.
 Beyond that, there are tax concerns that can make it much cheaper to do business in these offshored countries.
 Companies should recognize, however, that there are up-front costs associated with offshoring.
 They will have to have some capital in order to build new facilities and train new employees.
 They may even miss out on some productivity during this transition period.
 Companies should consider offshoring if they have the capital to put up with a short period of upheaval.
 If they can do so, then they can reap the long-term rewards that come with much lower production costs.